Bag Valve Mask: When to use Bag Valve Mask Ventilation and How to use it?

 How often should a Bag Valve Mask be replaced?

-A bag valve mask (BVM) should be replaced when it has become worn or damaged, and any parts which are not functioning properly should be replaced immediately.
+A bag valve mask should be replaced when it has become worn or damaged, and any parts which are not functioning properly should be replaced immediately.
 Additionally, BVMs should be checked for proper fit and function on a regular basis.
 Generally, it is recommended to replace a BVM every five years, or sooner if necessary.

 How has the design and functionality of bag valve masks evolved over time?